dmtaylor/cmps181/readme.txt

 For project 3 we ran into less problems than project 2, but there were still some issues.
 Our design follows Paolo's base design, with the necessary functions implemented.
-The IndexManager module allows for a B-tree index for given keys and RIDs, using the paged file system from project 1.
+The IndexManager module allows for a B+tree index for given keys and RIDs, using the paged file system from project 1.
 The data structure design is straight from the textbook, and implementation specifics were provided by Paolo.
 For further details, please see report3.txt.